carvel-dev/carvel/proposals/ytt/003-openapi-schemas/README.md

 paths: {}
 components:
   schemas:
+    dataValues:
       type: object # `object` is always the type for a collection
       properties: # `properties` holds the items in the collection
         load_balancer:
           type: object
           properties:
             enabled:
               type: boolean
             static_ip:
               type: string
-        required:
-          - enabled
-          - static_ip
           additionalProperties: false # disallows any other items than those listed for this collection
-    required:
-      - load_balancer
       additionalProperties: false
 ```
 ### OpenAPI `Schemas` object
 Some users (e.g. kapp-controller) only need the Schemas object and not an entire OpenAPI document.
 To make easier substitution of the output of this flag into an existing document `ytt -f . --data-values-schema-inspect -o openapi-v3-schema` outputs only the Schema Object (`components.schemas`) section of an OpenAPI Document.